bobbydilley/rideboard-emulator/code_recreations/struct.md

       336: Gets set to what was in 53 - initially set to
       340: If 53 is less than 10 and this is 0 then this equals 200 + 53

+      364 -> 396 - Somthing to do with hard air report
-      404 - think its 404 big?
+      400 -> 404 - Something to do with timing of hard-air-report (Old time save variable) 404 - think its 404 big?

 32 - 0xC0